Sign-up for {N}power to get exclusive discounts, newsletters, members-only features, and more!

 Vitamin K2

-Vitamin K2 occurs in several forms, but two appear to have the most biological activity: MK-4 (menatetrenone-4) and MK-7 (menaquinone-7).
-Both forms seem to have advantages, but in different ways.
+Vitamin K2 occurs in several forms, but two appear to have the most biological activity: MK-4 and MK-7.
+Both are referred to as menaquinone, but the MK-4 type is also sometimes more specifically called menatetrenone.

 Vitamin K was discovered in the early 1930s by Henrik Dam, Ph.D., a Danish researcher who recognized its role in normal blood coagulation.
 He called it the “koagulationsvitamin,” and the “K” designation stuck.
 A few years later, Edward Doisy, Ph.D., an American researcher, delineated the chemical structure of vitamin K, and both he and Dam shared the 1943 Nobel Prize in medicine for their work.